 Net Nanny stings are new joint police operations between the Washington State Patrol and county Prosecutors.
 Agents, posing as adults, on 18+ dating sites, engage in conversations with targets that turn into conversations about fake minors, and these written exchanges are used to convict defendants for sentences of 10 years to life.
 Lifetime sex registry, lifetime community custody.

-Since 2015, 294 individuals in Washington have been arrested by these stings.
+Since 2015, 312-313 individuals via 20 sting operations in Washington have been arrested by these stings.

 Although law enforcement agencies claim that these stings remove dangerous sex predators and somehow make our communities safer, the reality is far more complicated.

 These stings use questionable tactics to ensnare primarily young people with no histories of convictions and are predicated on the manufacture of a crime without any victims.

 Operation Net Nanny is a “proactive” sex sting operation which utilizes legal adult 18+ dating sites to entrap men.